OE-FET/Origin-Scripts/README.md

 # Origin-Scripts
-LabTalk Scripts for OFET and EG-OFET analysis.
+LabTalk Scripts for automated data analysis of OFET and EG-OFET data.
 Compatible with Origin 2018 Pro or newer.

 ## Installation:
 To install the scripts perform the following steps: